camdnnn/Travelling_Salesperson/README.md

 2 - Orders the circles based on the nearest circle

-3 - Goes through the first 1 million permutations

-0 - Goes through all possible permutations (will not do anything if there are 10 or more circles but that can be changed by changing MAX_SIZE variable)
+3 - Goes through all possible permutations (will not do anything if there are 10 or more circles but that can be changed by changing MAX_SIZE variable)

-Left Shift - If held while pressing one of the number keys specified it will do the clustering method previously described while using the function of the number key pressed
+0 - Goes through the clustering order